web1992/read/activemq/activemq-chapter-2.md

   - b Optionally register a JMS message listener
 - 8 Send or receive JMS message(s)
 - 9 Close all JMS resources (connection, session, producer, consumer, and so forth)

+> A note on multithreading in JMS applications

+The JMS spec specifically defines concurrency for various objects in the JMS API and requires that only a few objects support concurrent access.
+The `ConnectionFactory`, `Connection`, and `Destination` objects are required to support concurrent access, whereas the `Session`, `MessageProducer`, and `MessageConsumer` objects don’t support concurrent access.
+The point is that the `Session`, `MessageProducer`, and `MessageConsumer` objects shouldn’t be shared across threads in a Java application.

+## Message-driven beans

+Message-driven beans (MDBs) were born out of the EJB 2.0 spec.
+The motivation was to allow simple JMS integration into EJBs, making asynchronous message consumption by EJBs almost as easy as using the standard JMS APIs.
+Through the use of a JMS MessageListener interface, the EJB automatically receives messages from the JMS provider in a push style.
+An example of a simple MDB is shown here.